Complete Conditional Type Structures: Introduction

 \section{Introduction}

-Hierarchies of conditional beliefs (Battigalli and Siniscalchi 1999) play a central role for the epistemic analysis of solution concepts in sequential games.
-Conditional beliefs generalize ordinary probabilistic beliefs, in that every player is endowed with a collection of conditioning events, and forms conditional beliefs given each hypothesis in a way that updating is satisfied whenever possible.
-Such a collection of measures is called conditional probability system (CPS, hereafter).
-A player's first-order conditional beliefs are described by a CPS over the space of primitive uncertainty; her second-order conditional beliefs are described by a CPS over the spaces of primitive uncertainty and of the co-players' first-order conditional beliefs; and so on.
+\textit{Hierarchies of conditional beliefs} (Battigalli and Siniscalchi 1999) are fundamental to the epistemic analysis of sequential games.
+Conditional beliefs can be thought of as a form of \textquotedblleft extended\textquotedblright\ probabilities: every player is endowed with a collection of conditioning events or \textquotedblleft relevant hypothesis,\textquotedblright\ and forms beliefs given each hypothesis in a way that updating is satisfied whenever possible.
+Such a collection of probabilities is called conditional probability system (CPS, hereafter), and it is used to model how the beliefs of a player change as the play unfolds.

+Hierarchies of conditional beliefs arise naturally in an interactive setting, and their explicit description is usually difficult.
+A player's first-order conditional beliefs are described by a CPS over the space of primitive uncertainty, e.g., the set of all strategy profiles; her second-order conditional beliefs are described by a CPS over the spaces of primitive uncertainty and of the co-players' first-order conditional beliefs; and so on.

-Battigalli and Siniscalchi (1999) show that hierarchies of CPSs can be practically represented by \textit{conditional type structures}, i.e., compact models which mimic Harsanyi's representation of hierarchies of probabilistic beliefs.
-Namely, for each agent there is a set of types.
+Battigalli and Siniscalchi (1999) show that hierarchies of CPSs can be practically represented by\textit{\ type structures}, i.e., compact models which mimic Harsanyi's representation of hierarchies of probabilistic beliefs.
+Namely, for each player there is a \textit{set of types}.
 Each type is associated with a CPS over the set of primitive uncertainty and the set of the co-players' types.
-Such structure induces a(n infinite) hierarchy of CPSs for each type.
+As shown by Battigalli and Siniscalchi, it is always possible to unfold from a type structure the explicit description of a hierarchy of CPSs of each type.

-Here, we study conditional type structures that satisfy a \textquotedblleft richness\textquotedblright \ property, called \textit{completeness}.
-This property---which plays a crucial role for epistemic foundations\footnote{ See Dekel and Siniscalchi (2015) for a survey.} of some solution concepts---is defined on the type structure alone, without explicit reference to hierarchies of CPSs or other type structures.
-Loosely speaking, a type structure is complete if it induces all possible conditional beliefs about types.
+Here, we study type structures that satisfy a \textquotedblleft richness\textquotedblright\ property, called \textit{completeness} (Brandenburger 2003).
+This property---which plays a crucial role for the epistemic foundations\footnote{ See Dekel and Siniscalchi (2015) for a survey.} of some solution concepts---is defined on the type structure alone, without explicit reference to hierarchies of CPSs.

+Completeness seems to be, prima facie, a natural richness property in terms of representation of hierarchies: it requires that a type structure must induce all possible beliefs about types.
+This leads to the obvious conjecture that complete type structures represent all hierarchies of CPSs.
+Yet, a recent paper by Friedenberg and Keisler (2021) shows that this conjecture is wrong!
+Specifically, these authors consider type structures with beliefs represented by ordinary probabilities (a special case of CPSs).
+They show that, absent some conditions, a complete type structure need not represent all possible hierarchies of beliefs.